aahowel3/Sea_phages/README.md

 Where is our assembly data? /scratch/spfeife1/bacterial_hosts

-Where are our tree outputs?
-10.210.91.237 - conda activate gtotree - do not run in tmux will not work

-ANI outputs in under /scratch/aahowel3/hostrange/ANI/HY01_ANI ANIb_percentage_identity.names.txt

-prokka is in /scratch/aahowel3/hostrange/KFS-EC3_hosts moved prokka and blasts alignments to within /scratch/aahowel3/hostrange/KFS-EC3_hosts_long - dont want the intervals of a plasmid to be confused with the actual genome intervals used blast alignments to match to BRIG figureinstead of minimap2 now

-whoops alignment was generated with minimap2 from this asynt tutorial not mummer my bad https://github.com/simonhmartin/asynt
+WHere are our confirmatory tools outputs - raw in agave /scratch/aahowel3/hostrange - cleaned and downloaded in local /Documents/hostrange/WISH/formanuscript
+Where are our explortory tool outputs - raw on osg or cleaned in hostrange/exploratory results

-script to get only desired species to extract their GCF numbers in lab desktop 1 - /Users/pfeiferlab/Documents/hostrange/taxons_forANIs.R produces outfile that then in command line run you run bit-dl-ncbi-assemblies -w ncbi_accessions.txt -f fasta (IN BIT CONDA ENVO) then you cat all those and run anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb -T 10 (10 cores on local deskptop IN ANVIO CONDA ENVO)
+ANIs: for the exploratory database ANIs the script to get only desired species to extract their GCF numbers in lab desktop #1 10.210.91.237- /Users/pfeiferlab/Documents/hostrange/taxons_forANIs.R this produces outfile that then in command line run you run bit-dl-ncbi-assemblies -w ncbi_accessions.txt -f fasta (IN BIT CONDA ENVO) then you cat all those and run anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb -T 10 (10 cores on local deskptop IN ANVIO CONDA ENVO)
-(might ask you to run rename first - anvi-script-reformat-fasta gordonia_db_hosts_all.fasta -o gordonia_db_hosts_all_renamed.fasta --simplify-names

-you also need to run long_script.py to pull out only longest contig
+(might ask you to run rename first - anvi-script-reformat-fasta gordonia_db_hosts_all.fasta -o gordonia_db_hosts_all_renamed.fasta --simplify-names.
+You also need to run long_script.py to pull out only longest contig so the ANI was run faster

-anvi-script-compute-ani-for-fasta -f gordonia_db_hosts_all_renamed.fasta -o ani_gordoniadb_output --method ANIb
+Synteny graphs: prokka and blasts alignments that feed into the synteny.R scripts are in agave /scratch/aahowel3/hostrange/KFS-EC3_hosts_long - dont want the intervals of a plasmid to be confused with the actual genome intervals. synteny.R is to get the regions for 10536 and synteny_2.R is to get regions for non-infectable bacteria

+ended up using blast and BRIG instead of asynt and minimap2 to visuzliaze nonhomolgous regions but tutorial was very helpful https://github.com/simonhmartin/asynt

+Where are our tree outputs? pfeiferlab computer #1 10.210.91.237 - conda activate gtotree - do not run in tmux will not work

 April 2023 plotting - all likelihood plots are in wish.R which is in /hostrange/WISH upsetRcomparitive is also in /hostrange/WISH